mukund109/vow/README.md

 * some kind of pagination

 * re-write frontend in Elm in July?
+* get as far as possible can with server-side

 display message if server responds with 400 code on POST request example of message - "pivot column needs to have less than X values"